misterjtc/raspberrypi_security/README.md

 sudo motion
 ```

-## (Optional) Mount a Remote SAMBA Share
+## (Optional) Mount a Remote NFS Share

 This can be useful if you're storing large sized images for simply recording the non-stop.
 However, it requires that you have a computer or server that runs 24/7 and supports the NFS file sharing protocol.
 You can potentially use Samba, but I will not include a guide to do that within here.

-You can testing mounting the share by running the following command on your RaspberryPi:
+You can test mounting the share by running the following command on your RaspberryPi:

 Using NFS: